daytonaio/content/articles/20240820_gpu_utilization.md

     print(generated_text)
 ```

-This script loads the model and tokenizer, performs text generation with advanced sampling techniques, and prints the output.
+This script loads the model and tokenizer, performs text generation, and prints the output.

 You can test the script in your workspace with the following command: